How to Apply

 TAF was designed to aid Native students in achieving their educational goals leading to careers in agriculture.
 The fellowship program provides a generous benefits package that can include up to four years of fellowship status, with funding to earn agricultural degrees or technical certifications.

-- Rising and current technical, undergraduate, and graduate student
+- Rising and current technical, undergraduate, and graduate students

 - Provide proof of Tribal enrollment or community connectedness